Oracle Third party Support

 • Leverage Alternatives: Oracle sales reps know their biggest competition for support dollars is not another vendor but the possibility that you might leave Oracle support.
 Subtly let Oracle know you are exploring third-party support providers or other strategies.
 Even if you ultimately stay with Oracle, showing that you have a credible alternative quote that could cut your support bill by 50% can be a powerful bargaining chip.
 Oracle might respond with a discount or one-time credit to keep you.
 (Be tactful with this approach; you don’t want to sour the relationship, but it’s fair to mention that you have budget pressures, and everything is on the table, including third-party support.)

-• Negotiate the Annual Uplift: As discussed, Oracle often applies a yearly increase (commonly ~3%).
+• Negotiate the Annual Uplift: As discussed, Oracle typically applies a yearly increase (commonly around 3%).
 During negotiation, explicitly ask for a cap or waiver on support uplifts.
 Some customers have negotiated a freeze for 1-2 years or a reduced increase (e.g., 0% for two years or capped at 1-2% instead of 3-4%).
 For example, a company reduced its annual uplift rate from 8% to 3% through negotiation (8% is higher than typical, but this case shows even high uplifts can be negotiated down).
 Oracle might agree to no increase if you sign a longer contract or make a concession elsewhere.
 The result is immediate and compounding savings.

-• Rightsize Your Support Scope: Use data to drive the conversation.
+• Rightsize Your Support Scope: Use Data to Drive the Conversation.
 Audit your current usage of Oracle licenses before the negotiation.
 If you have 100 licenses but only 70 in use, you have a case to terminate 30.
 Even though Oracle’s repricing policy may diminish the savings, you can use this to negotiate: “We are prepared to terminate these unused licenses.
 We understand support on the remainder might be repriced, but perhaps you (Oracle) can allow us to drop them without repricing or give a one-time discount on the renewal.”
 Essentially, try to get Oracle to waive the harshest part of the policy.
 Sometimes, Oracle would prefer to keep you as a happy customer (paying something) rather than have you eliminate licenses – use that as leverage to seek special approval.
 Come with a clear list of what you don’t need; Oracle might offer a creative solution, such as converting those licenses to a different product you might use or a reduced support line item.

-Throughout negotiations, avoid common pitfalls: don’t wait until the last minute (as mentioned), and make sure you fully understand your contracts.
 Surprises in terms (like auto-renewals or notice periods) can undermine your strategy.
-Also, document everything—if Oracle verbally offers a concession, get it in writing in the contract or amendment.
+Also, document everything—if Oracle verbally offers a concession, ensure it is confirmed in writing in the contract or amendment.

 Exploring Third-Party Support Options